 Exempt Assets and Countable Assets: What Must Be Spent?

 To qualify for Medicaid, applicants must pass some fairly strict tests concerning the amount of assets they can keep.
 In Colorado, a Medicaid applicant can own countable resources of $2,000.00.
-To understand what this means, we first need to review what are known as exempt and non-exempt (or countable) assets.
+To understand what this means, we first need to review what is known as exempt and non-exempt (or countable) assets.
 Exempt assets are those which Medicaid will not take into account (at least for the time being) in determining the $2,000.00 resource limit.
 In general, the following are the primary exempt assets:

 1. A person’s home, including contiguous property, regardless of its value, is exempt for a married couple, so long as the Medicaid recipient intends to return home or a spouse or dependent relative continues to reside in the home.
 As a practical matter, a Medicaid applicant, or someone acting on his or her behalf, always intends to return home.
 Up to $1,033,000(Colorado) in equity is exempt for a single person in 2023, and full value if married.

-2. One motor vehicle, regardless of value, is exempt if it is used transportation of the individual or a member of the individuals’ household.
+2. One motor vehicle, regardless of value, is exempt if it is used for transportation of the individual or a member of the individual’s household.

 3. Household goods and personal property are exempt.